for-giobbe/phy/Concatenation & Model Selection.md

 and the we can take a look at the file ```gene_and_codon.prt.best_scheme.nex```.

 The previous analysis will result in separate models for each partion.
-Nonetheless, there are several reasons for which we wanto to merge partitions which can be described by similar models of evolution, which include:
+Nonetheless, there are several reasons for which we wanto to merge partitions which can be described by similar models of evolution, possibly including a better estimation of model parameters.

-* computational speed
-* better estimation of model parameters.

 To carry out simultaneously model of evolution & partitioning scheme selection let's use: